-Perched on twin hillocks and clinging to a saddle about 5 km south west of Kathmandu lies the village of Kirtipur.
-A long flight of steps leads up to Kirtipur from the valley floor & a motorable road goes part way up the hill.
+Perched on twin hillocks and clinging to a saddle about 5 km southwest of Kathmandu lies the village of Kirtipur.
+A long flight of steps leads up to Kirtipur from the valley floor & a motorable road goes partway up the hill.
 Steep paths link brick houses built on terraces.
 The villagers dressed in traditional costume work on ancient looms.
-The people are well known for their strength and valour.
+The people are well known for their strength and valor.
 Many historical battles were fought and won by the inhabitants of Kirtipur.

 Hills surround the sleepy village of Sankhu, once on the trade route east to Helambu.
 Forests above the village hide an important temple to the tantric goddess, Bajra Jogini.
-Follow the wide stone path north of the village and walk up the steps to the temple, flanked with smaller shrines, stupas and statues.
-The main structure is 17th century and has a fine golden torana above the door.
-Behind the temple there are other
+Follow the wide stone path north of the village and walk up the steps to the temple, flanked with smaller shrines, stupas, and statues.
+The main structure is the 17th century and has a fine golden Torana above the door.
+Behind the temple there are others.

-Shivapuri, at a height of 2,732m, allows one a 360 degree view of the Himalaya in the north & the Kathmandu valley in the south.
+Shivapuri, at a height of 2,732m, allows one a 360-degree view of the Himalaya in the north & the Kathmandu valley in the south.
 The trail up to Shivapuri hill leads through small farming villages & a protected forest of Rhododendrons & orchids with little mountain streams running through it.
-This can be made into a most enjoyable full day's programme.
+This can be made into a most enjoyable full-day program.

-30 kms east of Kathmandu lies the small resort town of Dhulikhel set on a hill top, enveloped in copper soiled terraces with magnificent views of the central Himalayan peaks.
+30 km east of Kathmandu lies the small resort town of Dhulikhel set on a hilltop, enveloped in copper soiled terraces with magnificent views of the central Himalayan peaks.
 Dhulikhel is well known for its sunrise views and a number of day trails lead along the north ridge of the town.

 Outside Kathmandu valley

-Tansen, a colourful hill town is situated at an altitude of 1,450m.
+Tansen, a colorful hill town is situated at an altitude of 1,450m.
 It is the most popular summer resort in western Nepal on account of its location and climate.
-It has the most extensive views of the country’s chief attraction the Himalaya; from Dhaulagiri in the west to Gaurishankar in the north east.
-Walking around Tansen town is interesting or short day hike to Ridi can be a rewarding experience.
-It takes just five hours by car from Pokhara to reach Tansen or just a couple of hours drive from Lumbini.
+It has the most extensive views of the country’s chief attraction the Himalaya; from Dhaulagiri in the west to Gaurishankar in the northeast.
+Walking around Tansen town is an interesting or short day hike to Ridi can be a rewarding experience.
+It takes just five hours by car from Pokhara to reach Tansen or just a couple of hours’ drive from Lumbini.

 The temple of Manakamana is located just 102 kilometers from the capital, Kathmandu, en route to Pokhara and Chitwan and on banks of Trishuli River which is famous for white water rafting.

 This deed was invested with a Lal Mohar, and the present Thapa-Magar pujari is the 17th generation descendant of Lakhan Thapa.
 The shrine of Manakamana has been renovated many times over the centuries.
-The present two-story temple on a square pedestal has pagoda -style roofs, and the entrance is marked by one stone which is the sacrificial pillar.
-The Thapa-Mangar priest performs rituals behind closed doors by offering egg, orange, rice, vermillion and strips of cloth to the Goddess, only after the pujari is done with his puja, that the public’s turn comes.
-The devotees form queue at the temple gate and the priest inside it takes the offerings the pilgrim has brought and dedicates them to Goddess Manakamana.
+The present two-story temple on a square pedestal has pagoda-style roofs, and the entrance is marked by one stone which is the sacrificial pillar.
+The Thapa-Mangar priest performs rituals behind closed doors by offering egg, orange, rice, vermillion, and strips of cloth to the Goddess, only after the pujari is done with his puja, that the public’s turn comes.
+The devotees’ form queue at the temple gate and the priest inside it take the offerings the pilgrim has brought and dedicates them to Goddess Manakamana.
 Those who want to worship the Goddess by sacrificing animals have more rituals to perform.
-The priest chants holy mantra while the sacrificial beast is beheaded and the gushing blood is splashed all over the sacred idol of the Goddess.
+The priest chants the holy mantra while the sacrificial beast is beheaded and the gushing blood is splashed all over the sacred idol of the Goddess.